LiuliuLexie/head-md-seminar-algorithm/project.md

 02:56 - 04:20|	Analysis: Forced Exposure & Findings|	findings on how the feeling of the active and passive, feelings of getting offended or not, the break of the Sense of Boundary of the algorithm is important to the user behavior and reaction, **Reference "Forced Exposure and Psychological Reactance"** to explain negative emotions toward intrusive ads, linking to user behavior and "folk theories" insights. |my voice
 04:21 - 05:00|	Outro|	Summary of insights, highlighting the tension between algorithmic effectiveness and user satisfaction, closing with an open question	|Audio jingle

-## Script [should be ~ 750]
+## Script [should be no more than ~ 700]

 ### 00:00 - 00:15 - Opening
 (Audio jingle plays)

 ---

-### 00:16 - 00:45 — Introduction + 00:46 - 01:20 — Research Context/Reason [167 words]
+### 00:16 - 00:45 — Introduction + 00:46 - 01:20 — Research Context/Reason [170 words]
 Hello everyone, welcome to the new episode of "SuperNova, algorithms beyond us" podcast series, where we explore the fascinating world of algorithms—I am focusing, specifically, on the Taobao fullscreen banner ad showing up on the launching page of other apps.

 If you live in China, or you are using some Chinese apps, you will find Taobao fullscreen ads are everywhere on other Chinese apps such as Weibo, the community app or Wangyi, an email app.
-Acting as one of the most intrusive forms of digital advertising, these ads don't wait for your input; they don't need a search bar, filters, or any user action—they just jump out at you, demanding your attention at the moment you open apps.
+Acting as one of the most intrusive forms of digital advertising, these ads don't wait for your input; the algorithm behind it don't need a search bar, filters, or any user action—they just jump out at you, demanding your attention at the moment you open apps.
 This makes them stand out among other algorithms with the highest level of activeness.

 But how do users actually experience these ads?
 What do they think about them?
 And what does this tell us about the folk's relationship with algorithms?
 In this episode, we'll try to find some answers.

 ---